Deccani Embroidered Floor Cover

 Material: silk and metallic thread embroidery on cotton, silk backing

-Condition: minor embroidery thread loss at narrow inner borders, loose fringe in some places, very good
+Condition: minor embroidery thread loss at narrow inner borders, very good condition

 Dimensions: 122" x 96"